(Level 4) Share your code as a locally installable Python package

 What’s

-is the default name for the remote repository under your GitHub account.
+origin?originis the default name for the remote repository under your GitHub account.
 You can think of it as a nickname for the remote repository.
-You can also use any other name you like, butorigin
+You can also use any other name you like, butoriginis the most common convention.
+For more, please read Do you have a general summary of each term used in the GitHub workflow?.Note

 What is

-flag tells Git to set the upstream (remote) branch for the local branch.
-This means that in the future, you can simply usegit push
+-uflag tells Git to set the upstream (remote) branch for the local branch.
+This means that in the future, you can simply usegit pushwithout specifying the remote and branch name, and Git will know where to push your changes.

 Step 2.
 Automate code linting and testing with GitHub Actions